kg3354/jsDbFrontend/instructions.md

 ![Day 6](progress_image/day6.jpg)

 P.S.
-THe TestingPlan.md is not final.
+The TestingPlan.md is not final.

 Todays work is pushed to github: https://github.com/kg3354/Coinbase_web.git Total hour spend today: 4:37 - 5:31

 ## Day 7, June 1 2024

 Today I believe is the last day for me to be working on this project.
 I had great fun so far, and I am working on wraping it up.

-The first thing is to clean up the TestingPlan.md so that it is more detailed and profesional.
+The first thing is to clean up the TestingPlan.md so that it is more detailed and professional.

 ### ChatGPT Chat Box
 While i was cleaning up the TestingPlan.md, i realized that I can also add a simple ChatGPT api call to my project.
 That seems to be really relavent to digital currency, as the use of AI to do trading is the future.
 I modified the server.js and the App/src/App.js to achieve my goals